Equivariant Hodge theory and noncommutative geometry: The noncommutative motive of a quotient stack

-In this section, we show that the noncommutative Hodge-de Rham spectral sequence degenerates for $\Perf(\X)$ for a large class of smooth quotient stacks subject to a properness condition, and we show degeneration for $\MF(\X,W)$ for a large class of Landau-Ginzburg models with smooth $\X$ subject to a properness condition on $\Crit(W)$, subject to the assumption that one already knows the degeneration property for LG-models on smooth orbifolds.
+In this section, we show that the noncommutative Hodge-de Rham spectral sequence degenerates for $\Perf(\X)$ for a large class of smooth quotient stacks subject to a properness condition.
 Our method for establishing the degeneration property will be to systematically realize the derived category of a smooth quotient stack as being ``glued together'' from (typically infinitely many) copies of the derived category of smooth Deligne-Mumford stacks.
 This method will be used several times throughout this paper, so we formulate our main result in a way that can be applied directly in different contexts.